‘My cancer diagnosis: What I wish I’d known’ – Kommah McDowell

 Then she found the lump in her right breast.

 Her doctors assured her it was a benign cyst because she was “too young” to have cancer.
 Meanwhile, the symptoms mounted: Her nipple inverted as her right breast began swelling, and became inflamed and painful.
 McDowell insisted that her doctors remove the growth.
 That's when they finally confirmed what she already knew.
-In July 2005, she transferred her care to City of Hope where she had temped in college.
+In July 2005, at age 29, she transferred her care to City of Hope where she had temped in college.
 She was diagnosed with late-stage inflammatory breast cancer – a particularly aggressive variety – and became a patient of George Somlo, M.D., co-director of the Breast Cancer Program.

 Many cancer patients are given survival rate projections for five years; McDowell was told she had a 5 percent chance of surviving two years.